 English is a thriving department within the school.

 Regular theatre visits, deep learning days and author visits are organised by staff and we celebrate National Poetry Day and World Book Day in style, varying our programme of events each year.
 Creative writing is keenly promoted, with work published online and creative responses displayed in classrooms and on the English noticeboard.
 We offer students the opportunity to enter national competitions, lunchtime clubs that explore wider literary concepts and the chance to engage with a wealth of literature which goes way beyond the curriculum.
-We work very closely with the School Library, and all KS3 classes have regular library lessons to encourage wider reading and research skills.
+We work very closely with the School Library, and all Lower School classes have regular library lessons to encourage wider reading and research skills.
 Students are encouraged to bring their wider reading into the classroom and use it to complement their study.
 Sixth Form students also work with cultural institutions like The British Library and The National Poetry Library along with visiting speakers to develop their wider appreciation of the literary canon.